dermotduffy/hyperion-py/README.md

 auth_id  = hc.generate_random_auth_id()
 hc.async_send_login(comment="Trustworthy actor", id=auth_id)
 # Show auth_id to the user to allow them to verify the origin of the request,
-# then have them visit the Hyperion UI.
+# then have them visit the HyperHDR UI.
 ```